Troyanovsky/pm_doc_interrogator/README.md

 - Ideate Future iterations/features

 ## TODO
-- Enable streaming for responses
+- Enable streaming for responses (Done: 2023/03/16)
+- Add more pre-set prompts
 - Creat a proxy backend for users without API keys & users in locations blocked by OpenAI
-- Add more pre-set prompts
 - Allow customization of prompt buttons
 - Add a custom, locally-run LLM (if possible) like Alpaca, Koala, GPT4All, etc.